vsrods/rf2_check_profiles/README.md

 * Difficulties to administrate parameters for several rF2 user profiles ?

 **rf2_check_profiles** is an answer bringing you configuration models to assign to your profiles.
 You can customize the models and apply to the needed user profiles.
+It also brings referenced configurations aspect.

 **rf2_check_profiles** will check and update (if needed) values of the parameters contained in each models assigned to each user profile (available in Userdata)